How to Create a British Tea Experience with Homemade Scones and Preserves?

 First and foremost, tea is the heart of the afternoon tea experience.
 We will guide you on how to select the perfect tea for your British tea experience.

-A lire en complément : What’s the Secret to Crafting a Delicate and Flavorful Coronation Chicken?
+A lire aussi : What’s the Key to a Perfectly Moist and Rich Sticky Toffee Pudding?

 The British traditionally favour black teas served with milk.
 However, individual preferences may vary.
 Earl Grey, Assam, Darjeeling and English Breakfast are popular choices, but don’t let tradition limit you.
 Feel free to explore green, white or herbal teas, according to your taste.